 If you live in Albuquerque or the local area, you can benefit from a teeth whitening procedure at our local dental office.
 At Roderick A. Garcia, DMD PC, we are known for improving the appearance of our patients' smiles.
 We are a cosmetic dentist and has multiple ways for doing so.
 We often recommend a teeth bleaching procedure because it is by far the easiest way to transform your smile.
 After cleaning your teeth, we can complete this procedure in time for a special event or as part of your regular oral health routine.

 People have their teeth whitened on a regular basis so that they can look and feel great.
 As people age, it is common for teeth to become dull and yellow.
 This is in part due to age itself and also due to what a person eats and drinks.
 Drinking coffee, tea and wine, for example, can stain your teeth.
 Smoking and eating foods that contain food coloring can also stain your teeth.
 Brushing immediately after eating and drinking can help to prevent stains but is typically not enough to remove the risk entirely.
 Fortunately, stained and yellow teeth don't have to stay that way.

 In-office whitening can brighten your smile up to 8 shades lighter.
 That's 6 shades lighter than store bought whitening products.

 Types of Whitening

-We recommend that people in Albuquerque, NM schedule an appointment with Dr. Garcia, instead.
+We recommend that people in Albuquerque, schedule an appointment with Roderick Garcia instead.
 Our professional tooth whitening solutions can transform the appearance of your teeth in a dynamic way.
 This is partially due to the strength of the solution that we use.
 Professional grade whitening gel can whiten teeth by eight shades or more vs. around two shades with store bought solutions.
 If you are looking for immediate and dramatic results, in-office whitening is a far better option.